 - ADDITIONAL INFORMATION MAY BE PROVIDED IN HARD COPY AND/OR WRITTEN FORM.

 IV.
 PUBLIC HEARINGS:

-F. Public hearing to consider an amendment to the Unified Development Ordinance to remove unnecessarily restrictive and potentially
+B. Public hearing to consider amendment to Chapter 7 of the Unified Development Ordinance to remove the signage plan application process.
+Documents

 VI.
 NEW BUSINESS:

 A. Downtown Public Space Management - Street Performances High Impact Areas Documents

 · Ordinance amending Chapter 16 of the Code of Ordinance for the selling, entertaining and dining ordinance related to street performances